 A prominent method scientists found that will help augment longevity is caloric restriction.
 In our process of evolution, we didn't always have our breakfast, lunch and dinner ready on our table when the bell rang.
 Most organisms developed genetic adaptations to increase the chance of survival and reproduction at times when food wasn't constantly available.
 Fortunately, humans didn't miss out on this adaptation, and we still have the creatively named "longevity genes'' (sirtuin family genes).
 When we fast, we are telling our bodies to activate these longevity genes.
 A meta-analysis of all studies on caloric restriction and lifespan between 1934 and 2012 found caloric restriction increased the lifespan of rats by 14%-45%.

-Here, a keen reader would have noticed, but why intermittent fasting in particular?
+Why intermittent fasting in particular?
 Why not other types of caloric restriction?
 Well, this has to do with how we get our energy from eating.
 There are two types of energy sources our body takes; Glucose (sugars) and ketones (derived from fatty acids).
 In diet processes, our body prefers to use glucose as our energy source.
 However, ketones are more efficient for energy production, producing less CO2 for the amount of oxygen used.
 Our body has a natural tendency to prefer glucose as an energy source.
 But when we run out of glucose, our body shifts to ketones for energy.
 The interval of caloric restriction during intermittent fasting helps consume the available glucose and switch our body's energy source to ketones.

 Studies found that intermittent fasting is correlated with positive outcomes in a wide range of chronic disorders, including obesity, diabetes, cardiovascular disease, cancers, and neurodegenerative brain diseases.
 The studies also found that intermittent fasting increased cognitive ability and memory in rats.
 Maybe combining breakfast and lunch every once in a while isn't that bad after all.

-Another important factor in our longevity comes from our sleep.
+Another factor in our longevity comes from our sleep.
 Studies have repeatedly shown that sleep quality is directly correlated to achieving a long life.
 A 2014 study from Brazil found that although absolute quality of sleep is comparatively lower among extremely old individuals (over 85 years old) than younger adults; those who make it to old age display a remarkably strict sleeping schedule and a better lipid profile (a clear indication of high persistent sleep quality), suggesting a better sleeping practice over the years.
 Individuals who made it to old age are also shown to have a proportionally longer duration of N3 sleep, the regenerative phase of sleep, compared to younger adults.
 This indicates that maintaining the regenerative capacity of sleep is also correlated to our longevity.
 With sleep science on our side, what should we aim to do with our sleep?
 Here are our three recommendations:

 Firstly, maintaining a strict sleeping schedule is key.
 A study conducted in Taiwan shows that a sporadic sleep schedule is significantly associated with a deterioration in sleep quality.
 Unlike what many of us have been taught since childhood, it is more about a stable sleep schedule than sleeping early every night.
 Second, both extremes of sleep duration (very short and very long) can be detrimental to health.
 A 2018 review found that both extremes of sleep duration are negatively correlated to health.
 According to the newest public health recommendation, the optimal sleep time is between 7-9 hours for those over the age of 18.
 Lastly, optimize your environment for better sleep qualities.
 According to a Harvard medical school recommendation, the three main environmental factors impacting sleep quality are light, noise, and temperature.
 To have the optimal sleep quality, reduce the light and noise in your bedroom as much as possible.
 Some white noise may help you sleep, but ideally keep the volume down.
 You should also try to keep the room temperature a degree or two lower before you sleep, as lower core temperature helps your body fall asleep quicker.

 A great way to boost longevity is by keeping some of your cells young.
-This might sound like a fantasy, but cell banking and preserving youth in some of your cells is real.
+This might sound futuristic, but cell banking and preserving youth in some of your cells is real.
 Scientists found that ageing pauses indefinitely if you take a young person's cell and freeze it cryogenically.
 The cell stays youthful for as long as the frozen condition continues (there is an upper limit at around 1,000 years).
 When the cell thaws in the future for use, it can function with the youthfulness it was stored with.